 “What a great office.
 The staff is friendly and helpful.
 Dr. Brown is the best.
 I needed implants and the whole process went smoothly.
 I wouldn’t go any where else.” – Sandy G.

-Patients may be in the office for up to 3 or 4 hours on procedure day.
 Though the details of the surgery are mapped out in advance, each step of the reconstructive process takes time.
 The duration of this appointment is influenced by the number of teeth we will remove, the number of implants that will be placed (a single implant can take 30 minutes), and the necessity to make adjustments to the temporary crown or denture.
 We will do our best to estimate the amount of time you can expect to be in the office so you can plan accordingly.